-Technically, North Richmond is not in the city of Richmond, instead it is an unincorporated community in Contra Costa County that is surrounded by the city limits and jurisdiction of Richmond.
+Technically, the neighborhood of North Richmond is not in the actual city of Richmond, instead it is an unincorporated community in Contra Costa County that is surrounded by the city limits and jurisdiction of Richmond.

 Due to its isolation, along with not being part of the actual city of Richmond, the community goes unnoticed and does not receive the proper resources as other areas of Richmond and Contra Costa County.

-North Richmond was always a neglected community, even in the early days before the 1950s when the city of Richmond was expanding and officials refused to incorporate North Richmond into the city of Richmond.
+The North Richmond California ghetto was always a neglected community, even in the community’s early days while the city of Richmond was expanding, and many public officials refused to incorporate North Richmond into the city.

-Despite efforts by officials to neglect the community, North Richmond had its moments of a thriving community with a number of black owned businesses during a time where black people were not allow to live or at times visit areas outside of the black community.
+Despite efforts by officials to neglect the community, North Richmond had its moments of a thriving community with a number of black owned businesses during a time when black people were not allowed to live or visit areas outside of their community.

 Before the days of integration, there was much racial tension in the city where many whites were not welcomed or afraid to go into the black community of North Richmond, while African-Americans would receive even worse treatment outside of their neighborhood.

-Eventually the black community would move outside of North Richmond, many of the African-Americans lived in the housing projects of South Richmond and Central Richmond as temporary housing to be able to work in the wartime industries.
+Eventually the black community would move outside of North Richmond, mostly in the public housing complexes of South Richmond and Central Richmond as temporary housing became available for workers in the nearby wartime industries.

-Eventually, many of the housing complexes were demolished after many of the wartime factories were closed following the end of the war, but many of the city’s black population remained in the area.
+Many of the city’s public housing complexes would become demolished after many of the wartime factories became closed following the end of the war, but many of the city’s black population remained in the area.